Camden County residents bring safety concerns to local leaders after recent break-ins

 Haddonfield Safe says they surveyed 400 residents, and 83% said they don't feel informed on matters of safety and security by the town.

-"We'll improve the communication, we'll work on things, and you have my solemn promise that I'm not going anywhere, and I'll make sure it's right," said Commissioner Frank Troy with Haddonfield police.
+"We'll improve the communication, we'll work on things, and you have my solemn promise that I'm not going anywhere, and I'll make sure it's right," said Commissioner Frank Troy.

 Mayor Colleen Bianco-Bezich said it's an issue she is working to address.